mmonfils/neighborhood-lab-dsm/front-porch-manual/block-playbook.md

 * **Step 1: The Porch Chat:** Invite two or three trusted neighbors over for a casual conversation on the porch to see if they want to build a safety net for the street.
 * **Step 2: The Block Grid Mapping:** Use our simple local template to write down who has what tool, who can help with practical skills, and who holds useful knowledge for emergencies.
-* **Step 3: Setting Up Communication:** Choose a direct contact method that everyone can easily use, whether that means a basic group text loop, a Signal thread, or simply agreeing to drop a note in each other's mailboxes.
+* **Step 3: Setting Up Communication:** Choose a direct contact method that everyone can easily use, whether that means a basic group text loop, a Signal thread, or simply agreeing to leave a note taped to each other's front door.
 * **Step 4: The Seasonal Check-in:** Gather twice a year, once during spring yard cleanup and once before the winter snow hits, to quickly update the spreadsheet and rotate the coordination tasks to a new neighbor.
 We often share reminders for these check-ins through our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) so folks remember to swap roles before the weather turns.